Updated: Oct 7

 I'd been visiting Southeast Asia for years and never thought twice about making plans to visit, I found a comfortable flight to Ho Chi Minh departing only 5 days later and off I went on a night out with friends.
 About half-way through the evening it dawned on me that I hadn’t considered my visa needs for Vietnam.

-Visiting Vietnam is not yet as simple as neighbouring SE Asian countries
+Visiting Vietnam is not yet as simple as neighboring SE Asian countries

 Thailand, Malaysia, Singapore… I had good familiarity with these places and had been enjoying several years of just showing up and receiving a stamp and more time in-country than I would require at the time.